Can My Older Adult Loved One Stay at Home Alone?

 • Access transportation to the grocery store, pharmacy, doctor, dentist, and social occasions?

-More "true" or "yes" answers to the questions above make it more likely your older relative can stay at home.
+More "true" or "yes" answers to the questions above make it more likely your older relative or elderly parent can stay at home.

-A few "no" responses may mean that regular in-home care is required.
-Nursing home care may be an appropriate option if there are more "no" than "yes" answers.
+A few "no" responses may mean the person needs regular in-home care.
+Assisted living, nursing home, or living full-time with family may be appropriate options if there are more "no" than "yes" answers.

 Questions To Ask Yourself and Your Family